 The following are the most common symptoms of salmonella.
 However, each person may experience symptoms differently.
 Symptoms develop 12 to 72 hours after infection and may include:

 The symptoms of salmonella infections may look like other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Since many different illnesses have symptoms similar to salmonella, diagnosis depends on lab tests that identify salmonella in your stool.

 Most people recover completely from a salmonella infection.
-Some people may develop a condition called Reiter’s syndrome, which causes joint pain, eye irritation, and painful urination.
+Some people may develop a condition called reactive arthritis also known as Reiter’s syndrome weeks or even months later.
+This causes joint pain, eye irritation, and painful urination.

 Since foods of animal origin pose the greatest threat of salmonella contamination, do not eat raw or undercooked eggs, poultry, seafood, or meats.
 Remember that some sauces and desserts use raw eggs in their preparation, so be cautious of these, particularly in foreign countries.
 Also, follow these recommendations by the CDC:

 If your symptoms get worse or you get new symptoms, let your healthcare provider know.
 If your diarrhea continues more than a few days or gets worse, you may get dehydrated and need IV fluids.